 Fibromyalgia is a chronic health condition that has widespread pain as its first and foremost symptom.
-It is ranked as 2nd among the most common ailments affecting the musculoskeletal system following osteoarthritis.
-The effects of fibromyalgia can be devastating and lead to depression and social isolation.
+Moreover, it is ranked as 2nd among the most common ailments affecting the musculoskeletal system following osteoarthritis.
+As a result, the effects of fibromyalgia can be devastating and lead to depression and social isolation.

 As many as 12 million Americans suffer from fibromyalgia, with 10 times as many women as men affected.
 It can be a frightening diagnosis, and this article can help alleviate some of those fears by giving one a clearer understanding of fibromyalgia.

-What to Look for if Fibromyalgia Is Suspected
+What to Look for if You Suspect You Have Fibromyalgia

 Besides pain throughout the entire body, the following list of symptoms may occur.
 Some experience all of them, while others only have a few.
 The symptoms may be intermittent and be worse at one point than another depending on triggers such as diet, lack of exercise, sleep disturbances, and stress.